-Cash and cash equivalents comprise cash in hand and on-demand deposits that are readily convertible to a known amount of cash with three months or less from date of acquisition and are subject to an insignificant risk of change in value.
-The Company does not have any cash equivalents as of March 31, 2021 and 2020.
+Cash and cash equivalents comprise cash on hand and on-demand deposits that are readily convertible to a known amount of cash with three months or less from date of acquisition and are subject to an insignificant risk of change in value.
+As of March 31, 2022, cash equivalents was comprised of a money market account with maturities less than 90 days from the date of purchase.
+The Company did not have any cash equivalents as of March 31, 2021.